 McCready embodies the description "community" hospital in every sense of the word.
 We are located in the heart of a rural, somewhat isolated area where high-paying jobs are scarce and per-capita income is low.

-Nevertheless, each day our healthcare team strives to provide appropriate care to those in need of hospital services, regardless of a person's ability to pay.
-The McCready staff also strives to identify and address community needs on an ongoing basis.
+Our healthcare team provides compassionate quality care to those in need of hospital and health services, regardless of a person's ability to pay.
+Many employees live in the county and personally know the patients; often its neighbors caring for neighbors.
+That quality and tradition has endured for over ninety years.